nikitavoloboev/data/focusing/rules.md

 ## Shipping a product
 - Have a nice looking website.
 The first look matters.

+## News
+- Reduce noise.
+Don't follow any person or content I have no interest in.

 ## Social media
 - Don't lock myself into using a service.
 Have my own system in place and give the social media a purpose.
 If there is no purpose to it, don't use it.